epic-open-source/seismometer/docs/user_guide/index.rst

 Performance by Cohort
 ~~~~~~~~~~~~~~~~~~~~~

-Select a cohort and one or more subgroups to see a breakdown of
+Select a cohort and one or more subgroups to see a breakdown of common model
-the same model performance plots described in the Model Performance
+performance statistics across thresholds and cohort attributes.
+The plots show
-topic stratified by the different subgroups.
+sensitivity, specificity, proportion of flagged entities, PPV, and NPV.

 Outcomes
 --------